 We’ve all had a great teacher.
 They show a real interest in who we are, listen to our thoughts, inspire us to learn and encourage us to achieve our best, no matter what our goals are.
 The influence of a good teacher lasts a lifetime.
 We want to raise the profile of the teaching profession, highlight the positive impact teachers and school leaders have in our society – with pupils, parents and the wider community, and show teachers how much they are valued.
 We do this in the following ways:

-Hear our 2017 Teacher of the Year in a Secondary School, Luisa Martin-Thomas, talking about what it means to receive a Thank You card on Radio 2 here
+You can hear our 2017 Teacher of the Year in a Secondary School, Luisa Martin-Thomas, talking about what it means to receive a Thank You card on Radio 2 here.

 - Video thank you messages – We love to hear your stories – which teacher would you thank and why?
 Upload your short video ‘thank you’ message to our YouTube page here – don’t forget to say who you are, the name of your school or college and the name of the teacher(s) you’d like to thank.